4-cycle-free induced subgraphs of grid graphs: Proof of Theorem (1)

 \section{Proof of Theorem \ref{thm:main}(1)}

 Assume $n$ is even.
 If $S \subseteq V$ such that $G_S$ is $4$-cycle-free, then for each $i,j=0,\ldots,m-1$, $S$ can contain at most $3$ elements from

-But then from Lemma \ref{2x2lemma} if $S$ is such a set that also happens to be maximal, then $S$ must contain {\it exactly} 3 vertices in each such $2 \times 2$ square.
+But then from Lemma \ref{2x2lemma} if $S$ is such a set of maximum size, then $S$ must contain {\it exactly} 3 vertices in each such $2 \times 2$ square.
 However, not every choice of $3$ vertices in each such $2\times 2$ square leads to a set $S$ that is $4$-cycle-free (because there can be $4$-cycles in the $2\times 2$ squares shifted by $1$ in the horizontal or vertical direction).